the-laurel/chain-proposals/evmos/fees_gov_proposal_community_pool.md

-# Fee Rewards - Governance Proposal for Changing Withdraw address to Community Pool
+# Fee Rewards - Governance Proposal for Redirecting Rewards to the Community Pool

 Proposal to solve https://commonwealth.im/evmos/discussion/4966-fee-rewards-for-functional-monopolies-not-sourceinvented-by-deployer-should-go-to-the-community-pool.